SujalSinghNegi/Triangular-Mod-Count/readme.md

 ## Easy 3-Step Process
 0. **Step 0:**
-   Open the question.md or question.txt file and read the question.
+   Clone or Download the repo then, Open the question.md or question.txt file and read the question.

 1. **Step 1:**
-   Open the `user_code.cpp` file for C++ or `UserCode.java` for java and write your solution inside the `solve()` function.
+   Open the `user_code.cpp` file for C++ or `UserCode.java` for java and write your solution inside the `solve()` function and save it.

 2. **Step 2:**
    Execute the test runner: